stuart-knock/myth2kodi/doc/USAGE.md

     myth2kodi "/home/myth/recordings/2308320472023429837.mpg" "South Park" "Here Comes the Neighborhood"

+The arguments are positional, meaning that to provided later arguments without earlier ones then you need to provide an empty argument, for example:

+    myth2kodi "/home/myth/recordings/4208420472023429842.mpg" "Humans" "" "2" "4"

 ### Access support functionality via command line flags.
 Once myth2kodi is installed you can get an overview of additional functionality